Menopause and Chinese Herbal Medicine

 In ancient times, before estrogen, progesterone and other hormones were identified, hot flashes, night sweats, mood changes and even migraines associated with menopause were seen in accordance to the principals of Yin and Yang.
 Even today, when we know about hormonal cycles and waning estrogen, these principles of Yin and Yang still apply, especially in the realms of herbal medicine.

 Because herbal medicine strives to return balance to the body, menopause and peri-menopause can be seen as a time where diminishing Yin (moisture, cooling, blood) is unable to counter-balance a preponderance of Yang (heat, rising energy, dryness).
 Symptoms of hot flashes, sweats and dryness result.
-To restore this balance, one must boost Yin and sedate Yang to deal with and bring about balance the imbalances associated with menopause.
+To restore this balance, one must boost Yin and sedate Yang to deal with and bring about balance associated with the signs and symptoms of menopause.

 Interestingly, some of the herbs used have hormonal affects.
 For instance, Chinese yam root, dioscorea shan yao, has been used for centuries as a tonic for women in their menopausal years.
 It turns out science has shown that it contains phytoestrogens; yams deliver some of the same benefits as the body's own, naturally-produced estrogen.